raelovejoy/root-sequence/commons/zines/README.md

 # 🧷 Zines — Fragments & Manifestos

 *Printable, poetic, and remixable fragments for survival, joy, and resistance.*
 Zines are experiments in thought and form — small seeds that can be remixed, shared, and composted.
+They are the **cut-and-paste futures** of the Root Sequence — outward-facing, shareable, designed to circulate.

 ---